ffund/ml-notebooks/notebooks/7-lab-neural-net-music-classification.md

 learning rate that is too high, the gradient descent may fail to move towards weights that decrease the loss function.

-Make sure to label each axis, and each series (training and validation).
+Make sure to label each axis, and each series.

 **Comment on the results.**
 :::